 Mr. Ferrell then discussed some possible livability improvements for Central Street.
 He said this long stretch of the road with good distance visibility does encourage drivers to travel at higher levels of speed, which can present dangers to pedestrians and bicyclists.
-The report suggests some measures that could be taken to calm the traffic there, which includes planting additional trees on the roadside to limit long distance visibility and installing some "squeeze points" that would require drivers to slow down to accommodate approaching vehicles.
+The report suggests some measures that could be taken to calm the traffic on this street, which include planting additional trees on the roadside to limit long distance visibility and installing some "squeeze points" that would require drivers to slow down to accommodate approaching vehicles.
 In addition, pedestrian crossings could be raised slightly to slow down traffic.
 This could be an alternative to the current speed bumps.
 The report also has suggestions for East Street where public parking is relatively scarce.
-Mr. Ferrell said by rearranging current parking spaces and by recategorizing restricted parking spaces for general use, the number of public parking spaces in the area could be increased from eighty-two (82) to one hundred and thirty-five (135).
-There also are a number of concerns on Depot Square with what appears to be an excessive amount of roadway asphalt beyond what is needed for vehicular traffic.
+Mr. Ferrell said by rearranging current parking spaces and by recategorizing restricted parking spaces for general use, the number of public parking spaces in the area could increase from eighty-two (82) to one hundred and thirty-five (135).
+There also are a number of concerns on Depot Square with what appears to be an amount of roadway asphalt in excess of what is really needed for vehicular traffic.
 Mr. Ferrell said this could be alleviated by increasing the Common green space outwards and by moving curbs closer together.
 Another possibility would be to add new floors to existing buildings in order to create new housing units, etc. In addition, the parking area behind Depot Square (i.e., Holland Place) is designed inefficiently.
 With a proper redesign of the parking area, the current sixty (60) spaces could be increased to ninety-seven (97).

 Mr. Ferrell said Wall Street is an important connector road that joins the Depot Square area with the neighborhoods on Water Street and beyond.
 He felt this currently is an underutilized area that could host additional structures on both sides of the street.
 This also could be a good location for a future community center.
-This area has good views of the Dog River and new housing units could be built there to take advantage of this.
-Filling in some of the vacant space by the current Green Mountain Apartments could roughly double the number of housing units there while also providing sufficient parking spaces for new residents.
-Mr. Ferrell noted much of this potential growth area is already municipal property that should be used more efficiently.
-Freight Yard Way is another underutilized downtown area providing opportunity for future smart growth.
+This area has good views of the Dog River and new housing units could be built there.
+By filling in some of the vacant space by the current Green Mountain Apartments, the number of housing units could be roughly doubled while also providing sufficient parking for the new residents.
+Mr. Ferrell added that much of this potential growth area is municipal property that should be used in a more efficient manner.
+Freight Yard Way is another underutilized downtown area that provides much opportunity for future smart growth.
 Given its proximity to the Dog River, this could become a high value real estate area with new river view housing developments that could be connected to Depot Square with tree-lined streets.
-The area north of the Main Street Bridge is another area with potential smart growth opportunities.
-The current vacant lots could be better utilized
+The area north of Main Street Bridge is another area with potential smart growth opportunities.
+The current vacant spaces could be better utilized with high-rise buildings that would benefit from river views as well as Main Street frontage.

 Mr. Ferrell then provided a brief overview of how these smart growth conceptions could be implemented.
 He again noted the importance of tree-lined streets as traffic calming measures that improve safety for pedestrians and bicyclists.
 This would be especially helpful in Northfield Falls.
-When the municipal sewer lines are expanded to this area, that would be a good opportunity to install wider sidewalks and (perhaps) dedicated bicycle lanes.
+When the municipal sewer lines are expanded to this area, that would be a good opportunity to install wider sidewalks and perhaps dedicated bicycle lanes.
 In addition to Northfield Falls, there are other parts of the community (i.e., Wall Street, North Main Street, South Main Street, Central Street, etc.) that would benefit from such traffic calming measures as squeeze points, etc.